 Another 376 words(27 lines of text) are included under the topic Early Barta Notables in all our PDF Extended History products.

 Some of the first North American settlers with Barta name or one of its variants:

-Barta Settlers in the United States in the 19th Century
+Barta Settlers in United States in the 19th Century

-Barta Settlers in the United States in the 20th Century
+Barta Settlers in United States in the 20th Century

 The Barta Family Crest was acquired from the Houseofnames.com archives.
 The Barta Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

 This page was last modified on 28 March 2014 at 16:29.

 houseofnames.com is an internet property owned by Swyrich Corporation.